User0332/UntypedScript/README.md

 ## Notes

-- For the moment, only \xXX escape codes are permitted
+- For the moment, \uXXXX and \XXXX escape codes are not permitted